 If users don’t receive your messages, there’s no opportunity to engage or drive them to the next step in their journey.

-By ensuring your messages reach your audience promptly, you create opportunities for users to take action—whether activating a new account, returning to the app, or making a purchase.
-This reliability also builds trust, crucial for long-term retention and increasing lifetime value.
+By ensuring your messages reach your audience promptly, you create opportunities for users to take action — whether activating a new account, returning to the app, or making a purchase.
+This reliability also builds trust, crucial for long-term retention and increasing customer lifetime value.

 Pushwoosh tools: High-Speed Delivery Technology and 99.9% uptime guarantee your push notifications are delivered reliably and on time, ensuring you don’t miss a chance to activate, retain, and monetize users.